InqOnThat/InqPortal/readme.txt

 ESP8266 Full featured IoT Application Server.

-IMPORTANT:  To compile using the InqPortal library, you must add the
-    platform.local.txt file included in this folder to your ESP8266 library folder.

-    If you have a standard installation using the Windows installer, you should find the location at YMMV:
-    C:\Users\<User>\AppData\Local\Arduino15\packages\esp8266\hardware\esp8266\3.0.2

-    If you followed our on-line installation using a Portable Arduino IDE, you should find the proper location at YMMY:
-    C:\Users\<User>\Documents\Arduino\arduino-1.8.19\portable\packages\esp8266\hardware\esp8266\3.0.2

 Derived directly from lwIP libraries to support application development.
 It includes a full browser based Admin GUI to
   (1) manage Soft and multiple Station Access Points with full scan for